MelbouVP/junior-react/README.md

 # E-commerce app for junior developer position

-This application that was developed as a test for junior react developer position.
+This application was developed as a test for junior react developer position.

 ## Table of contents
 * [How to start](#how-to-start)